Thomas F. McKinney

-Thomas Freeman McKinney (November 1, 1801 – October 2, 1873) was a trader, merchant, and a co-founder of Galveston, Texas.
+Thomas Freeman McKinney (November 1, 1801 – October 2, 1873) was an American trader, merchant, and a co-founder of Galveston, Texas.
 Living with his family in the western states of Kentucky, Illinois, and Missouri, he started trading in Mexico in 1823.
 The next year he settled in Stephen F. Austin's Colony, claiming a headright to Texas land while continuing his trading activities.
 He established a partnership with Samuel May Williams in 1834, and they operated a warehouse at the mouth of the Brazos River.
 The McKinney & Williams partnership loaned money and vessels to the cause of Texas independence.
 After Texas gained independence from Mexico, McKinney co-founded Galveston, Texas, and the McKinney & Williams company set up a warehouse and dock in the new town.
 McKinney later sold his share of the McKinney & Williams partnership and retired to Travis County, Texas.

 Early life

 Thomas Freeman McKinney was born on November 1, 1801, in Lincoln County, Kentucky, to Abraham and Eleanor Prather McKinney.
 His family lived in Christian County, Kentucky from 1811 to 1818.
 Around 1822, he moved with his family first to southern Illinois, then to Randolph County, Missouri.